RichRich2112/Dynamic-Color-Wave-Lighting/README.md

 It is designed to work seamlessly with **Z-Wave, Zigbee, and Matter RGBW bulbs**.
 It features robust event suppression to filter out self-generated commands across all protocols, an optional state capture/restore machine, physical or virtual button controllers to easily trigger or cancel the effects, and dynamic theme cycling via button holds with mobile push notifications.

+**Note:** I'm using Linkind LS01018-RGBTW-WB-US bulbs.
+You may need to tweak the color numbers for hue, saturation, etc if your bulbs are not displaying the schemes to your satisfaction.

 ## Features

 * **11 Curated Color Profiles:** Instantly shift the mood with everything from natural atmospheric cycles to vibrant reactive palettes.